Paying Your Bill

 At the end of this period, you will receive a notification that your physician must complete a new certification of illness via our medical web portal to continue to be protected from a shut-off.

 Please note, state regulations allow Eversource to contest a physician's certification.
-Medical hardship status does not release you from your financial obligation to pay the balance due on your account or from normal collection activities.
+Medical protection status does not release you from your financial obligation to pay the balance due on your account or from normal collection activities.

 If you are a tenant and have an individual meter for your premises, but your landlord pays the gas or electric bill, you may establish service in your own name if your service becomes subject to termination.